32-bit and 64-bit requirements for your OS

 The database for a 64-bit BMC Remedy AR System server must use 64-bit database client libraries.
 Before installing a 64-bit version of BMC Remedy AR System, make sure that the 64-bit database client libraries are installed on the computer that will run the BMC Remedy AR System server (arserver.exe).

 Although the 64-bit server can make use of a 64-bit address space, it stores 32-bit values in the database and exchanges 32-bit values with API clients.
 It does not store 64-bit values in the database.

-When a 64-bit AR System server is installed, all of its 64-bit dependent libraries are installed in a separate lib64 directory within the AR System server installation directory, except for the arserver.exe file, which is installed directly in the AR System server installation directory.
-The existing BMC Remedy AR System server installation directory contains all the 32-bit libraries and other platform processes.
+When a 64-bit AR System server is installed, all its 64-bit dependent libraries are installed in a separate lib64 directory within the AR System server installation directory, except for the arserver.exe file, which is installed directly in the AR System server installation directory.
+The existing BMC Remedy AR System sever installation directory contains all the 32-bit libraries and other platform processes.
 The installer sets the <installDirectory> and <installDirectory\>lib64 path variable.